Covenant (law): United States

 Often the restrictions applied only to African Americans wishing to buy property or rent a house or apartment, but other populations might also be banned, such as Asians, Jews, Indians, and some Latinos.
 For example, a restrictive covenant covering a large neighborhood in Seattle declared that "no part of said property hereby conveyed shall ever be used or occupied by any Hebrew or by any person of the Ethiopian, Malay or any Asiatic Race", thus banning Jews and anyone of African, Filipino, or Asian ancestry.
 The exclusionary language varied widely.
 Some neighborhoods were reserved for the "White or Caucasian race".
 Others enumerated banned populations.
 One subdivision near Seattle specified that "This property shall not be resold, leased, rented or occupied except to or by persons of the Aryan race."
-The Lake Shore Club District in Pennsylvania sought to exclude various minorities, including "Negroes", "Mongolians", Hungarians, Mexicans, Greeks, and various other European ethnicities.
+The Lake Shore Club District in Fairview, Pennsylvania sought to exclude various minorities, including "Negroes", "Mongolians", Hungarians, Mexicans, Greeks, and various other European ethnicities.

 In Montgomery County, Maryland, covenants excluded Black Americans and sometimes included language excluding Jews, Armenians, Iranians, Syrians, Turks, Greeks, Indians, Chinese, Japanese, Mongolians, Asians in general, or "non-Caucasians" in general.

 Covenants in Massachusetts localities excluded Black Americans and sometimes Irish, Italian and Polish people as well.
 One 1881 deed from Lowell, Massachusetts stated that "land shall never be deeded or conveyed to any person born in Ireland".
 A 1916 covenant in Springfield, Massachusetts, stated that "said lot shall not be resold to a colored person, a Polander or an Italian."

 Some covenants, such as those tied to properties in Forest Hills Gardens, New York, also sought to exclude working class people; however, this type of social segregation was more commonly achieved through the use of high property prices, minimum cost requirements, and application reference checks.

 Covenants in Seattle, Washington, typically banned Black and Asian people and sometimes Jews.